videlais/extwee/README.md

 - `compileTwine2ArchiveHTML()`

 **Note:** In order to create playable Twine 1 HTML, an `engine.js` file must be supplied.

+### Support Functionality

+Multiple Twine formats support using [an IFID](https://ifdb.org/help-ifid) to identify one work from another.

+As part of its API, the Extwee method `generateIFID()` can be used to create a new IFID for a `Story` object or as part of other processes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>